Yang Gao

 University of California, Davis

-Working Papers
+Working Paper

 Energy Efficiency Dynamics and Climate Policy

-(Joint with Gregory Casey)
+(Joint with Gregory Casey and Peter Kruse-Andersen)

 Work In Progress